awestover/transformer-shortest-paths/blog.md

 1. There exists a simple set of weights that you can find by hand to achieve arbitrarily small MSE loss on shortest paths.
 Moreover, this set of weights is "robust" in the sense that, if you perturb some of these weights and run gradient descent, the model will recover low loss.

 2. Transformers can learn on their own to perform shortest paths.
 The training process consists of a sequence of **phase changes** where the loss would barely change for a large number of epochs, and then over a very small number of epochs, the loss would dramatically go down.
-(TODO: Is this just because we're bad at DL? now it shouldn't have as many phase changes.
-Or maybe just in the beginning?)
 In particular, these phase changes corresponded to times when the model decided to, e.g., go from dramatically over-classifying paths as being length 1 (resulting in great performance on tasks of length 1 but poor performance on other tasks) to spreading these length 1 guesses out to other distances.

 3. A model trained to compute the distance between two specific vertices can be fine-tuned efficiently to compute the shortest distance to other vertices.